openstreetmap/stateofthemap-2022/sessions/YAYNSB.md

 ---
 layout: session
 title: "Pedestrian and Bike Mapping in New York City"
+subtitle: "An Advocate Approach to Mapping Sidewalks, Crossings, Bike lanes, Bus stops and More."
 code: "YAYNSB"
 speaker_names_with_affiliations: ['Ariel Kadouri']
 room: "Auditorium A - A001"